 A few days back, on a morning like any other, I had a sudden realization: I was in danger of wasting my life.
-As I stared out the fogged window of a New Delhi City bus, I realized I did nothing till yet.
+As I stared out the fogged window of a New Delhi City bus, I realized I did nothing yet.
 “What do I want from life?”
 I asked myself.
 “Well…I want to be happy.”
-I had many reasons to be happy: I staying with my cute lovely sister, have very supporting family though sometimes I felt depressed without any reason,; I want to be a writer, living in my favorite city the capital of India.
-I had friends; I have dreams in my life; I didn’t have to color my hair.
+I had many reasons to be happy: I stay with my cute lovely sister, have a very supportive family though sometimes I felt depressed without any reason; I want to be a writer, living in my favourite city the capital of India.
+I had friends; I have dreams in my life; I didn’t have to colour my hair.
 I felt dejected after even a minor professional setback.
-I cheated from my friends, I lost my temper easily.
+I cheated on my friends, I lost my temper easily.
 Is that how a happy person would act?
 I would love to be happier, as I’m sure not only most but also all people would, so I thought it would be interesting to find some ways to become a happier person.
 So I decided on the spot to begin a systematic study of happiness.
 (A little intense, I know.
-But that’s the kind of thing that appeals to me.).I tried a lot & trust me now I am much happier compare to last year.
+But that’s the kind of thing that appeals to me.).I tried a lot & trust me now I am much happier compared to last year.

 1.Sleep more –It helps less sensitive to negative emotions

 We know that sleep helps our bodies to recover from the day and repair themselves and that it helps us focus and be more productive.
 It turns out, which is important for our happiness.
 Of course, how well (and how long) you sleep will probably affect how you feel when you wake up, which can make a difference to your whole day.